How to File 1099 MISC for Independent Contractor

 Step 1: Collect Accurate Information Beforehand

-Once you make a payment to independent contractors, ensure you make them complete Form W-9 in order to collect the contractor’s legal name, address, and Taxpayer Identification Number (TIN).
+Once you make a payment to independent contractors, ensure you make them complete the Form W-9 to collect the contractor’s legal name, address, and Taxpayer Identification Number (TIN).
 The Taxpayer Identification Number may be either a Social Security Number (SSN) or an Employer Identification Number (EIN).
-IRS recommends business owners and employers to store W-9 files for at least four years for future reference.
+IRS recommends business owners and employers store W-9 files for at least four years for future reference.

 1099 taxs tipPRO TIP: Always make the contractors fill out and return W-9 once you engage them for the services for your business.